mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 Let's try to wrap our head around the units of this quantity.
 First, we see that $\frac{c_i}{l_i}$ is the *number* of reads *per base* of the gene/isoform.
 That is, it is the average number of reads generated from each base along the gene/isoform.
 Then, if we divide this quantity by the total number of reads, $N$, we arrive at the number of reads per base of the gene/isoform *per read*.

 This is a bit confusing.
 It almost seems circular that we're computing the number of reads per base per read.
 Here's another way to think about it: we're computing the *fraction of all reads*, $\frac{c_i}{N}$, per base of the gene/isoform.
 That is, on average, we're computing the fraction all of the reads were generated, on average, by each base of a gene.
-This inherently normalizes for gene length because the units are a single base!
+This inherently normalizes for gene length because the units are in terms of a single base of each gene!

 We note that $N$ is very large (on the order of millions) and so too is $l_i$ (on the order of thousands), so to avoid dealing with such small numbers, we multiply $\frac{c_i}{N l_i}$ by $10^9$.
 The resulting units are reads per killobase per million reads of a given gene:

 $$\text{RPKM}_i := 10^9 \times \frac{c_i}{N l_i}$$

-Note that $10^9$ is the result of multiplying by one million reads and one thousand bases.
+Note that $10^9$ is the result of multiplying by one thousand bases and one million reads.

-Now that we've defined RPKM, what is it's problem?
+This seems fine, right?
+The units *seem* to normalize for gene length so we can compare RPKM values between genes and we don't have to worry about gene length being an issue.
+That is, if we have two genes $i$, and $j$ and we have $\text{RPKM}_i > \text{RPKM}_j$, we can acertain that gene $i$ may be more highly expressed than gene $j$.
+So what's the problem with RPMK?

+The problem with RPKM values is that, although they do allow us to compare gene expression *between two genes within a single sample*, they do not allow us to compare gene expression of a *single gene betweeen two samples*.
+Let's illustrate this with an example.